- Submitted by Raji Ramakrishnan

 - Make small kozhukkatais (oval shaped dumplings) out of it and press it between your palm and fingers to get the shape as shown in the picture.

 - Steam it for 7-10 minutes.
-Your Prasad is ready.
+Your can see a shine in the dumplings when it is steamed.
+Healthy evening snack or prasad is ready.

-- You can serve these kaara kozhukattais with some coconut chutney or kaara chutney.
+- You can serve these kaara kozhukattais with some coconut chutney or kaara chutney as an evening snack or as a light meal.

 More Kozhukattai Recipes